T-Lab05/Classic-Arcade-Game/README.md

 ### How to Run the Game

+1. Download this repository in your desktop
+2. Unzip the downloaded folder.
-Download this repository in your desktop, unzip it and open the "index.html" file in your browser to play the game.
+3. Open the "index.html" file in your browser to play the game.

 ### How to Play the Game